 From October 7 through November 3, 2011, the floating platform was deployed in Muskegon Lake adjacent to Lake Michigan for a validation study by comparison to a cup anemometer mounted on a met mast on the shoreline.

-Details of these studies including results are presented in the Monthly Buoy Report, Peer Reviewed Articles, Presentations, and Reports sections.
+Details of these studies including results are presented in the Data, Monthly Buoy Report, Peer Reviewed Articles, Presentations, and Reports sections.

 Browse the Offshore Wind Project Collections: